dobrakmato/renderer/renderer/README.md

 - [ ] loading of multiple resources at same time
 - [ ] pipelined loading
 - [ ] resource hot-reloading for local files
+- [ ] stores metadata about "imported" files in json
+- [ ] can detect changes between "builds" and perform incremental compilation

 ### Deferred Rendering